 Did you really have such a natural image of Tenerife?
 Have we managed to show you a slightly different facet than “what we imagine of the Canaries”?

-Note: This article contains affiliate links to the Rentalcars website.
-This is the site we always use when we rent a car and renting a car is truly the best way to visit Tenerife.
+Note: This article contains affiliate links.
+Rentalcars is the site we consistently use when we rent a car and renting a car is really the best way to visit Tenerife.
 If you go through our link for your rental, we will get a small commission and you will not pay a penny more.
-In this way you will support the creation of this kind of free and independent article.
+The same goes for Civitatis and GetyourGuide, these two platforms are the ones we also use regularly to find activities.
+In this way, you will support the creation of this kind of free and independent article.
 Thank you very much for your support!